pwa-builder/PWABuilder-CLI/CONTRIBUTING.md

 ##Contribution Guidelines

-1. Code contribution must have an issue tracking it in the issue tracker that has been approved (Status = Active) by the ManifoldJS team.
+1. Code contribution must have an issue tracking it in the issue tracker that has been approved (Status = Active) by the PWA Builder team.
 Your pull request should include a link to the bug that you are fixing
 2. You will need to complete a Contributor License Agreement (CLA).
 Briefly, this agreement testifies that you are granting us permission to use the submitted change according to the terms of the project’s license, and that the work being submitted is under appropriate copyright. (docx:  [Microsoft Contribution License Agreement.docx](https://www.codeplex.com/Download?ProjectName=typescript&DownloadId=822190), pdf:  [Microsoft Contribution License Agreement.pdf](https://www.codeplex.com/Download?ProjectName=typescript&DownloadId=921298) ).
 3. Contribution should be done through a pull request: